How Do Annuities Affect Social Security Retirement Benefits?

 Social Security income is often only a portion of the income most people need in retirement.
 These benefits were meant to supplement but not replace all income planning.
 According to information compiled by the Social Security Administration, Social Security retirement benefits typically only make up approximately 40% of an individual’s pre-retirement income.
 Most financial advisors recommend that people plan to live on 85% of their pre-retirement income so there remains a significant gap in income when someone depends only on Social Security.

 For those retiring prior to 70, taking income from a portfolio or annuity may allow you to delay filing for Social Security benefits.
-Waiting longer to receive your benefits can increase the amount of monthly benefits you ultimately receive.
-For each year after the Normal Retirement Age, your monthly benefits will increase by roughly 8%.
-Before employing this strategy, speak with someone from the Social Security Administration and a financial advisor to make sure this strategy will work for you.
+Waiting longer to receive your benefits can increase the monthly benefits you ultimately receive.
+For each year after the Normal Retirement Age, your monthly benefits will increase by approximately 8%.
+Before taking advantage of this strategy, speak with someone from the Social Security Administration and a financial advisor to determine if this strategy is appropriate for your personal situation.

 Please seek the advice of a qualified professional before making financial decisions.